granjaluisf/auto-annotated-portfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >-
+    text: >+
-      ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
+      ## Hey, I’m Luis.
+I was born in Ecuador, and I was raised in Chicago.
+I’m
-      also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+      currently based in Kansas City, MO.
+I am currently enrolled in a post-bacc in computer science, preparing towards a masters in data science and analytics at the University of Missouri-Kansas City.
+When I’m not studying, I love potlucks with my family and friends, practicing the guitar, and watching sci-fi/action films.

     media:
       type: ImageBlock
       url: /images/DSC01127_optimized_1000.jpeg